 I want one for myself.
 I just don’t want to have to shit him out.
 I guess I should adopt, eh?

 Countless horror movies in recent years have actively set out to garner comparisons to movies from the heydays of companies like Full Moon and Troma, and if you’re asking me, the majority of them come off as just plain silly and eye-rollingly stupid, rather than entertaining or humorous.
-There’s a fine line between stupidity and humor, is I guess what I’m trying to say, and Bad Milo always manages to lean more towards the side of humor, which is an impressive feat considering the obviously ass-inine subject matter.
+There’s a fine line between stupidity and humor, is I guess what I’m trying to say, and Bad Milo always manages to lean more toward the side of humor, which is an impressive feat considering the obviously ass-inine subject matter.

 Bad Milo is the best Full Moon movie that Full Moon never made, is the best way I can describe it, and it’s truly one of the most downright entertaining horror comedies in recent years, packed with hilarious performances, buckets of blood and terrific old school-style effects.
 A perfect double feature with another recent gem like Slither, and a true cult classic in the making.